EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

-Eviction diversion programs will face a test after July 31, when the CDC eviction moratorium is expected to expire, but advocates and organizers hope that they will be able to contribute to speed up aid distribution and promote solutions before court.
+Eviction diversion programs will face a test after the U.S. Supreme Court blocked the CDC eviction moratorium, but advocates and organizers hope that they will be able to contribute to speed up aid distribution and promote solutions before court.